The Hitchhiker's Guide to the Galaxy (novel): Reception

 Greg Costikyan reviewed The Hitchhiker's Guide to the Galaxy in Ares Magazine #6 and commented that "The Hitchhiker's Guide is written with superb English wit, far more humorous than any American sitcom."
 The Pequod rated the book a 9.5 (out of 10.0) and called it "an ingeniously silly sci-fi satire...
-It may not add up to much but the jokes keep coming fast and furiously and its enormous cultural influence ("Don’t Panic," etc.) proves to be well-earned."
+It may not add up to much but the jokes keep coming fast and furiously and its enormous cultural influence ("Don't Panic," etc.) proves to be well-earned."

 C. J. Henderson reviewed The Hitchhiker's Guide to the Galaxy for Pegasus magazine and stated that "It is silly, happy, absurd stuff.
 It is the wildest funniest, sci fi novel ever.
 The only disappointing thing about it is that the reader is forced to wait for the next volume to come out to get more of the same."

 Other books

 The deliberately misnamed Hitchhiker's Guide to the Galaxy "Trilogy" consists of six books (a hexalogy).
-Although the series was called a trilogy by readers, the word "trilogy" does not appear on the cover of the first three books and was not used until the publication of the fourth one.
+The word "trilogy" does not appear on the covers of the first three books and was not used until the publication of the fourth novel.
 The first five books of the series were written by Adams: